Enjoy A Lucrative Salary And High Personal Fulfillment As You Optimize Company Products For End-Users

 The User Experience Squad, or UXS, will help you get into a high-paying UX Researcher career where you can leverage your existing technical and communication skills to help companies improve their products and fullfil the expectations of end users.
 The UXS program leaders and board members are UX Researchers currently working in industry who will mentor you on the process of understanding the UX field, communicating your relevant experience throughout all steps of the hiring process, and getting into the right UX Researcher career for you, no matter your background or target industry.
 This is the only program specifically for PhDs and designed by PhDs currently working in top UX researcher roles.

 Here Is A Sneak Peek At What UXS Members Get Access To...

 About The User Experience Squad

-As soon as you become a UXS member, you get access to the UXS training dashboard, which includes 4 training modules with 40+ training videos and 13 advanced training workbooks.
+As soon as you become a UXS member, you get access to the UXS dashboard, which includes 4 modules with 40+ videos and 13 advanced workbooks.
 You also get access to monthly webinars about relevant topics in UX.
 Finally, you get lifetime access to a private job referral network of UX Researchers and UX hiring managers and guaranteed feedback from these UX Researchers 24/7 on any job search-related question so you can get hired as a UX Researcher now.